 - Hortinergy models the inner climate,

-- Hortinergy simulates energy consumption.
+- Hortinergy will simulate the energy consumption.

 2. Climate settings and modelling in a cannabis greenhouse